patrickbwarren/python3-survex-analyzer/README.md

 default keyword set rather than replacing it.

-Note that only _active_ keywords are found, not any that have been 'commented out' (see 'grep' mode for this).
+Note that only _active_ keywords are found, not any that have been commented out (see 'grep' mode for this).

 With the `-o` option, the results are saved to a spreadsheet.
 The top row is a header row, then there is one row for each keyword instance,